Reward-Respecting Subtasks for Model-Based Reinforcement Learning: Planning with options

-The quantity $b(\x,o,\w)$ is the \textit{backed-up value} of the state represented by $\x$, when projected ahead by the model of option $o$, using the approximate value function given by the weights $\w$.
-Using the backed-up value in \eqrf{AVI} takes the place of the full sum in \eqrf{VI}.
-This can only be done without introducing any additional approximation error if the value function involved is linear in the state-feature vector $\x$ (Wan et al., 2019).
+The quantity $\r(\x,o) + \hat v(\n(\x, o), \w)$ in \eqrf{AVI} is the called the \textit{backed-up value} of the state represented by $\x$, when projected ahead by the model of option $o$, using the approximate value function given by the weights $\w$.
+Computing the backed-up value for a state and option counts as one \emph{planning look-ahead operation} in our result figures (the x-axis of, e.g., Figure 1).
+The backed-up value is a target, analogous to the quantity in brackets in \eqrf{VI}.
+Equation \eqrf{AVI} is a standard stochastic-gradient-descent update rule toward the backed-up value (ignoring the effect of the update on the target, as is commonly done in reinforcement learning).
+Note that the sum in \eqrf{VI} over $|\S|$ terms has been replaced in \eqrf{AVI} by a single call to $\n$ whose complexity is linear in the number of model parameters (e.g., only $d^2$ for $d\ll|\S|$ in the linear case).
+As discussed earlier, this can be done without introducing any additional approximation error if the value function is linear in the state-feature vector $\x$ (Wan et al., 2019).

-To obtain the results in Figure~1, we sampled states $s$ randomly from the state set $\S$, computed their feature vectors $\x(s)$, and then applied \eqrf{AVI} using \eqrf{b}.
+Approximate value iteration \eqrf{AVI} was applied to the two-room gridworld to obtain the results in Figure~\ref{fig:exp1}.
+We sampled states $s$ randomly from the full state set $\S$, computed their feature vectors $\x(s)$, and then performed \eqrf{AVI} on each state in sequence.
 The weight vector $\w$ was initialized to zero.
-The models of the actions and options were learned until near convergence as described in the preceding section.
+The models of the actions and options were those learned after 50,000 random steps by off-policy methods as described in the preceding section.
+The step-size parameter was $\alpha\=1$.
+Additional planning results with incompletely-learned models are shown inset in Figure~\ref{fig_model_learning_exp2}.

-The primary definition of a useful option is one that takes the maximum in~\eqrf{VI} or \eqrf{AVI} at some state and thus makes a difference in planning.
-We assume here that the model of the option has been learned and is stable, but the approximate value function has not been fully learned and is not stable (as otherwise no further planning would be necessary).
+In this paper our presumption is that the model of the options will normally be accurate and stable, while the approximate value function will not have been previously fully learned and will not be stable (as otherwise no further planning would be necessary).
 These assumptions are noteworthy and deserve examination.
 Certainly there are cases where they are appropriate.
-In Chess, the model of the game's dynamics is known completely, and could have been learned, but the value of almost all states can only be approximated, and the planning problem is so large that it is never completely solved and the state values are never all known exactly.
+In Chess, for example, the model of the game's dynamics is known completely, and could have been learned, but the value of almost all states can only be approximated, and the planning problem is so large that it is never completely solved and the state values are never all known exactly.